Yerawada

 Yerawada is a neighbourhood of the city of Pune in the state of Maharashtra, India.
 Before that British Raj Yerawada was known as Yeraoda.
 Yerawada is one of the most densely populated areas in Pune.
 It is located at the beginning of Ahmednagar highway and also on the way to old Pune Airport at Lohagaon.
-This place can be reached after crossing Mula-Mutha River through Yerawada Bridge from Bund Garden.
+This place can be reached after crossing Mula-Mutha River through Yerawada Bridge (Fitzgerald Bridge or Bund Garden Bridge) from Bund Garden.

 Demographics

 As of 2001 India census Yerawada has an approximate population of 337,040.